marcobarilari/labMONSTER/README.md

 *   anaconda (available for all users?)
 *   chrome (available for all users?)
 *   freesurfer - available for all users at `/usr/local/freesurfer/7.2.0-1`
+*   screen - abailable for all users (to use it in remote through the terminal)

 ## Software to install